Teenagers today face an ever-growing number of challenges.

 From exams and deadlines to the lure of the internet, adolescents have all kinds of pressures to deal with.
-If left to spiral, these can result in them suffering from depression, stress-related conditions, low self-esteem, drug and alcohol abuse, eating disorders, and relational difficulties.
+If left to spiral, these unaddressed stressors can result in a wide range of struggles, including depression, stress-related conditions, low self-esteem, drug and alcohol abuse, eating disorders, and relational difficulties.

 If you have a teenager who is showing some of these typical signs of adolescent psychological problems, then counselling could help:

-You need a specialist practitioner who is trained to work with adolescents and teenagers without judgement.
-Therapy can help your teenager by giving them the space to talk about any issues in a safe environment, which helps them gain confidence in self-expression and improves their communication levels through practice and with therapist feedback.
+You need a specialist practitioner who is trained to work with adolescents and teenagers without judgment.
+Therapy can help your teenager by giving them the space to talk about the issues they experience in a safe environment.
+This helps them gain confidence in self-expression and improves their communication levels through practice, and with therapist feedback.

 Therapy can also support them while they learn to recognise their strengths and weaknesses, as well as teaching them ways of overcoming worries, pressures and negative behaviours.